 The greater part of the church has viewed the duration of a marriage covenant in a fundamentally flawed way, which has steered believers into thinking that God always forbids divorce.
 This critical flaw needs to be recognized and corrected before the church properly understands God’s will as revealed in scripture on marital divorce and in particular as it relates to God’s children who are unequally yoked in marriage.

 Brief observation: A commonly held but difficult to define belief is seen in the writings of many who hold a prohibitive view on divorce.
 This belief or understanding could be called, “The Mystical Covenant of Marriage” because it mystifies the marriage relationship almost morphing it into something entirely different than the agreement between two people, which is its actual meaning or function.

 Placing a concept into the unknown, untouchable realm is a ploy of those who want to go beyond what God has revealed in His word.
 If someone thinks a covenant is more than an agreement, then they should spell out the details plainly for one and all to see.
 But of course, this cannot be done because a covenant is merely an agreement between two or more parties.
 Like any other agreement, marriage covenants must logically function as covenants are intended to function.
-The expected fallout for ignoring the moral, righteous and legal aspects of marriage covenants is great injury to God’s people, which is precisely what has taken place for centuries–expressly it is God’s people who have been so terribly injured by this man-made injunction against divorce for those saints unequally yoked in marriage.
-And the culprits who advance this mystical view put the blame at God’s doorstep, which is even more wicked.
+The expected fallout for ignoring the moral, righteous and legal aspects of marriage covenants is tremendous injury to God’s people, which is precisely what has taken place for centuries–expressly it is God’s people who have been so terribly injured by this man-made injunction against divorce for those saints unequally yoked in marriage.

 One brave soul who holds the mystical understanding of covenants attempted to demonstrate how marital covenants operate by rules that no other covenants are bond under.
 Gary Chapman’s five points below will illustrate how covenants are viewed as mystical.
 To be fair Chapman is comparing the idea of a marriage contract with what the bible calls a marriage covenant.
 Obviously many people enter marriage with the idea that they can always get out if they so choose anytime they desire.
 Christians must not overreact in their response to the sins of the culture.
-Making divorce unattainable for those whom God has provided it is just as wrong as breaking its covenants whenever one pleases.
+Making divorce unattainable to those for whom God has provided it is every bit as sinful as breaking marriage covenants whenever one pleases for any reason whatsoever.